mllev/a.dom/README.md

 console.log(html)
 ```

-Data can rich, and deeply nested:
+Data can be rich and deeply nested:
 ```javascript
 const adom = require('adom')